-Some types of hernia mesh, including Physiomesh and C-Qur mesh, can damage the intestines, bowels, and abdomen, which often requires additional surgery.
+Some types of hernia mesh, like Physiomesh and C-Qur mesh, can damage the intestines, bowels, and abdomen.
+These side effects may require additional (or revision) surgery.

 Patients who required hernia revision surgery are now filing lawsuits against manufacturers Ethicon and Atrium.
-Lawsuits allege the companies designed dangerous and defective products and failed to warn about their potential complications.
+They allege that the companies designed dangerous and defective products and failed to warn about their potential complications.

-Patients can suffer the following complications from hernia surgical mesh:
+Patients can suffer the following side effects from hernia mesh:

 - Perforated intestines or bowels

 - Intestinal fistulae

 - Lack of ingrowth of mesh